knpuniversity/php-beginner-series/knpu/episode3/queries-databases-tables.rst

     SHOW TABLES;

 Ok, only 1 table so far, but great start!
 We've created our database and a table.
-To celebrate, let's put some data in it!
+To celebrate, let's give it a treat by putting some data in it!